COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 * Allow the community to build applications on top of the City’s data

 It is the mission and commitment of the Performance & Analytics Department to shepherd this potential towards reality.

+For additional background and history of the Open Data Program in the City, please refer to the following: [http://bit.ly/sdodpres](http://bit.ly/sdodpres)

 ## Benefits